 The Cannabis plant does not directly make CBD or THC.
-The plant synthesizes cannabinoid acids; such as CBGA, CBDA & CBCA or THCA & THCVA (among others), which must first be activated through the process of decarboxilation to yield the CBD compound.
-To make the compound more bioavailable to the body and able to interact efficiently with our endocannabinoid system, decarboxilation involves heating the cannabinoid acids into their more accessible forms.
-After decarboxilation, each of the cannabinoid acids yields their corresponding cannabinoid compound.
-For example, after the extracted oil goes through decarboxilation, the acid form of CBDA becomes CBD.
+The plant synthesizes cannabinoid acids; such as CBGA, CBDA & CBCA or THCA & THCVA (among others), which must first be activated through the process of decarboxylation to yield the CBD compound.
+To make the compound more bioavailable to the body and able to interact efficiently with our endocannabinoid system, decarboxylation involves heating the cannabinoid acids into their more accessible forms.
+After decarboxylation, each of the cannabinoid acids yields their corresponding cannabinoid compound.
+For example, after the extracted oil goes through decarboxylation, the acid form of CBDA becomes CBD.

 CBDA = CBD